bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Vault/STRSM_OCL_Vault-Interior.md

 When entering the precursor vault as part of an expedition use these Oracles to flesh out the narrative if you need inspiration.

 ## Oracle: Interior First Look
-This oracle can be used to replace the one provided on [[OCL_Vault-Interior#Oracle Precursor Vault Interior First Look|Precursor Vault Interior First Look Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Vault-Interior#Oracle Precursor Vault Interior First Look|Precursor Vault Interior First Look Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Use this oracle to reveal what you see or encounter when first entering the site.
 These aspects, combined with the exterior features, will help you envision the nature and condition of the vault and provide context for the rest of your exploration. ^guidance-OclVaultInteriorFirstLook